tytydraco/yessleep/out/Both_The_Forest_and_the_Trees.md

 “My God, Sharon,” I sobbed, “I don’t know what to say.”
 I couldn’t tell her about the forest, I decided; it would sound too crazy.
 Besides, my sister lived 45 minutes away.

 I went for a walk out back again, that day.
 I stayed out for longer than usual.
 I made my way to my clearing – Elizabeth’s “special place” – and then wandered around and around it, exploring the forest in dizzying, concentric circles until my stomach rumbled and my ankles blistered.
 When I finally found it, I was so startled that it nearly knocked me over.
 There was a hole in an ancient fir at about head height – Elizabeth’s gaping, anguished mouth – and above it two smaller blemishes that were her eyes, which bulged out as though trying to escape her rictus of terror.
-Around her head, rings of curls cascaded down to where her shoulders should be; her cute, snubbed nose and the mark on her forehead where she had run into a coffee table were both there, rendered in moss and bark and leaf.
+Around her head, rings of curls cascaded down to where her shoulders should have been; her cute, snubbed nose and the mark on her forehead where she had run into a coffee table were both there, rendered in moss and bark and leaf.

 \---

 At the local library, I found a book on the early history of this section of the Northeast.
 It was crowded with handwritten notes about the section of woodland behind my house:

-*Seems bounded at +\_\_\_\_\_\_\_\_ degrees latitude; -\_\_\_\_\_\_\_\_  degrees longitude; power wanes exponentially from there.*
+*Seems bounded at +\_\_\_\_\_\_\_\_ degrees latitude; -\_\_\_\_\_\_\_\_  degrees longitude; power wanes exponentially outside of that zone.*

-*Local Native Americans considered this stretch of woods both holy – a place where they communed with ancestors – and profane (they refused to so much as pass through there unless as part of a ceremony.
+*Local Native Americans considered this stretch of woods both holy – a place where they communed with ancestors – and profane (they refused to so much as pass through there unless as part of a ceremony).
 Their oral tradition mentions lukha manga, “the trapped ones,” but none of the elders who I asked about this were willing to speak on the subject.*

 “There was a professor of anthropology from the state college who was real interested in that book a while back,” the librarian informed me from over my shoulder.